codefaux/persistence/README.md

 - Tab, I, and Space all close the Persistence menus if they are open.
 -- Custom keybinds are going to take some work but they are coming.

+- Teleport moved to BOTTOM of screen (more free space)

 - Datastore
 -- Fixed 'Wand Templates stick to each other' due to Lua always using by-ref assignment -- Optimized safety checks; consolidated instead of spamming